University of Massachusetts Lowell: University of Lowell

 In 1972, a feasibility study was conducted on merging Lowell State College with Lowell Technological Institute.
 Lowell State and Lowell Tech merged in 1975 as the University of Lowell.
 Durgin Hall, with its 1000-seat performance venue, was dedicated as the home of the Music Department.
 The Manning School of Business (then the College of Management Science) was accredited.
 The College of Education became certified to offer a doctorate in education (Ed.D.).
 The College of Health Professions (now the Zuckerberg College of Health Sciences) was established.
 Enrollment increased 58% by 1985.

 Merger with University of Massachusetts

 In 1991, the Lowell campus joined the University of Massachusetts system under its current name.
 Under Chapter 142, the UMass system was restructured to combine the Amherst, Boston, and Worcester campuses with the University of Lowell and Southeastern Massachusetts University (now UMass Dartmouth).

 Recent developments

 In 2019, a sexual harassment complaint against Associate Dean Oliver Ibe was settled by the university.
 The complaint was from a younger female staff member in 2017.
 Ibe's title of associate dean was removed and he returned to the faculty despite a petition from faculty and staff to have him removed from the campus.
 He retired the following year.

-In 2025, the university went on lockdown after a student reported seeing a man with a weapon behind Riverview Suites, a loft-style residence hall, and called 911.
-The lockdown was lifted a few hours later after it was determined the suspect was no longer in the vicinity of campus.
-The suspect, who was identified as a juvenile carrying an air-soft replica, was apprehended the following day.
-No shots were fired, and no one was injured.